-I. Project Update - North Sammamish Segment (187th to Inglewood Hill Road)
+I. Project Update - North Sammamish Segment (187th to Inglewood Hill Road) 2.6 miles

-Read about the latest project updates (PDF) (updated regularly).
+See the construction plans (28MB) for this segment and read about the latest project updates (PDF) (updated regularly).

-II.
-Project Update - Issaquah Segment
+III.
+Project Update - Issaquah Segment (SE 43rd Way to Gilman Blvd.)
+2.2 miles

 This segment is complete.
 A ribbon cutting ceremony was held on November 7, 2011.
 Photos from the ceremony are posted here.
 Project documents can be found here.